 Co-sleeping is a unique “sleep association” since, technically, your toddler may be sleeping fine but in your bed.
 Since children are notoriously active sleepers, even sleeping sideways sometimes, this can mean it’s not very restful for you to have your toddler in your bed and you want your toddler to sleep in their own bed.

-That isn’t helpful nor practical.
+That isn’t helpful or practical.

 We have heard of parents who “rip off the band-aid” and just put their toddler in their own bed and then do cry-it-out.

-Instead, we recommend a more methodical, gradual plan 99% of the time when we work one-on-one with families.
-This is because if you have a plan that you feel good about, you are more likely to follow-through and be successful, even if it’s not “done” in 3 days.
+Instead, we recommend a more methodical, gradual plan, 99% of the time when we work with families.
+This is because if you have a plan that you feel good about, you are more likely to follow through and be successful, even if it’s not “done” in 3 days.
 Keep in mind your toddler has probably been co-sleeping with you for months, if not years, at this point.
 It would be wise to consider a method that may take at least 2-4 weeks over an abrupt approach.
 It is much more likely to be long-lasting, giving all of you much better sleep!

 You Might Also Like…